-As has always been the case, after the work of Jehovah in the Age of Law, God began His new work of the second stage: assuming the flesh, being incarnated as man for ten, twenty years, and speaking and doing His work among believers.
-Yet without exception, no one knew, and only a small number of people acknowledged that He was God become flesh afterwas nailed to the cross and resurrected. … As soon as the second stage of God’s work was completed—after the crucifixion—God’s work of recovering man from sin (which is to say, recovering man from the hands of Satan) was accomplished.
-And so, from that moment onward, mankind had only to accept the as the Savior for his sins to be forgiven.
-Nominally speaking, the sins of man were no longer a barrier to his achieving and coming before God and were no longer the leverage by which Satan accused man.
-That is because God Himself had done real work, had become in the likeness and foretaste of sinful flesh, and God Himself was the sin offering.
+As has always been the case, after the work of Jehovah in the Age of Law, God began His new work of the second stage: assuming the flesh—being incarnated as man for ten, twenty years—and speaking and doing His work among believers.
+Yet without exception, no one knew, and only a small number of people acknowledged that He was God become flesh after the Lord Jesus was nailed to the cross and resurrected. … As soon as the second stage of God’s work was completed—after the crucifixion—God’s work of recovering man from sin (which is to say, recovering man from the hands of Satan) was accomplished.
+And so, from that moment onward, mankind had only to accept the Lord Jesus as the Savior for his sins to be forgiven.
+Nominally speaking, the sins of man were no longer a barrier to his achievingand coming before God and were no longer the leverage by which Satan accused man.
+That is because had done real work, had become in the likeness and foretaste of sinful flesh, and God Himself was the sin offering.
 In this way, man descended from the cross, being redeemed and saved thanks to the flesh of God, the likeness of this sinful flesh.
 And so, after being taken captive by Satan, man came one step closer to accepting salvation before God.
 Of course, this stage of work was the management of God that was one step on from the Age of Law, and of a deeper level than the Age of Law.